poofyOwl/voulaki-world/content/plugins/the_knob/index.md

 **FX Chain: HPF -> Delay -> Reverb -> Distortion -> EQ**

-- HPF goes from 10 Hz to 150 Hz as the knob is turned up
+- HPF: goes from 10 Hz to 150 Hz as the knob is turned up
 - Delay:
-    - Long delay time
+    - Long delay time with some feedback
     - Wet goes from 0% to 100% as the knob is turned up
-    -Feedback: 0 to 0.25
 - Reverb:
-    - Big room size
+    - Big room, high spread
-    - High width
-    - Short freeze
     - More damping as the knob is turned up
     - Wet goes from 0% to 100% as the knob is turned up
-- Distortion uses following Waveshaper Transfer Function: `tanh(x)`
+- Distortion: uses the following transfer function: `tanh(x)`
 - EQ:
-  - HPF goes from from 10 Hz to 111 Hz as the knob is turned up
+  - HPF that goes from from 10 Hz to 111 Hz as the knob is turned up
-  - LPF goes from from 20 kHz to 2500 Hz as the knob is turned up
+  - LPF that goes from from 20 kHz to 2500 Hz as the knob is turned up
   - Boost at 177 Hz
   - Boost at 1777 Hz